sutta » dn » Dīgha Nikāya 9

 “Oḷārikaṁ kho ahaṁ, bhante, attānaṁ paccemi rūpiṁ cātumahābhūtikaṁ kabaḷīkārāhārabhakkhan”ti.

-“I believe in a substantial self, sir, which has form, made up of the four primary elements, and consumes solid food.”
+“I believe in a solid self, sir, which is formed, made up of the four principal states, and consumes solid food.”

 “Oḷāriko ca hi te, poṭṭhapāda, attā abhavissa rūpī cātumahābhūtiko kabaḷīkārāhārabhakkho.
 Evaṁ santaṁ kho te, poṭṭhapāda, aññāva saññā bhavissati añño attā.

-“Suppose there were such a substantial self, Poṭṭhapāda.
+“Suppose there were such a solid self, Poṭṭhapāda.
 In that case, perception would be one thing, the self another.

 Tadamināpetaṁ, poṭṭhapāda, pariyāyena veditabbaṁ yathā aññāva saññā bhavissati añño attā.